What you will study

 Each of the three blocks includes a tutor-marked assignment (TMA), which has a practical and written element.
 After completing the three blocks you will undertake an end-of-module assessment (EMA), which takes the form of an individual project.
 This requires that you produce a considered assessment of cloud and mobile technology for use by an organisation and also apply the methods and tools used during the module to provide a technology demonstration for the organisation.

 The duration of this 30-credit online module is 31 weeks requiring around ten study hours per week.
 These hours are only a guide and you may take more or less time according to your study pace.
+You should be prepared to spend significant amounts of time online (at least six hours a week, if not the majority of your study time).

 If you are considering progressing to The computing and IT project (TM470), this is one of the OU level 3 modules on which you could base your project topic.
 Normally, you should have completed one of these OU level 3 modules (or be currently studying one) before registering for the project module.